top of page

 WHAT CAN I EXPECT AFTER THE TREATMENT?

-Most patients report being sore after the procedure.
-The soreness is described as muscle soreness over the area treated and into the areas of referred symptoms.
+Most clients report being sore after the procedure.
+The soreness is described as muscle soreness over the area treated and occasionally into the areas of referred symptoms.
 Typically, the soreness lasts between a few hours and a few days.
 Some describe the soreness as having a hard workout at the gym.
 Bruising can be a side effect.
 Refer to the consent form for additional side effects of treatment.

 WHAT SHOULD I DO AFTER THE TREATMENT?